Rolemaster: Rolemaster Unified: 2022

 Rolemaster Unified is a new edition based on a number of revisions from RMSS/RMFRP editions.

-It consists of Rolemaster: Core Law (containing Character Law, Arms Law, and Gamesmaster Law), Spell Law, Treasure Law and Creature Law (in 2 volumes).
-At this time only Core Law is available.

 Variant systems

 Iron Crown Enterprises (ICE) went defunct in 2000, and in 2001, they sold the intellectual rights to Rolemaster to the London-based company Aurigas Aldebaron, while the ICE brand name was licensed to a U.S.-based company named Mjolnir LLC.
 In 2016, the licensing went to Guild Companion Publications, with whom Aurigas Aldebaron merged.
 From 2017, the merger changed its name to Iron Crown Enterprises, effectively returning to its original, well-known publisher name.

-Throughout the various ownership and publisher name changes, Rolemaster remained popular, and the original books eventually sold out and went out of print.
+Throughout the various ownership and publisher name changes, Rolemaster remained sufficiently popular that the original books eventually sold out and went out of print.
 This led to several reprints by the new owners and publishers, resulting in three variants of the original Rolemaster game system.

 In 1995, the boxed set Rolemaster: The Basics was issued as a simplified version of the Rolemaster Standard System.
 The box contains rulebooks with all rules necessary for playing this simplified variant of the game.

 In 2007, the second edition (RM2) rules system was revitalized and issued under the name Rolemaster Classic, or RMC for short.
 The revitalization was published by Guild Companion Publications and included new versions of all the old core rulebooks of Arms Law, Spell Law, Character Law, and Creatures and Treasures, but also an updated Rolemaster Companion and a new Combat Companion from 2008.

 Also in 2007, Rolemaster Express, or RMX for short, was issued by Guild Companion Publications.
 It is a simplified version of the Rolemaster Classic System, with all necessary rules combined into a single book.

-Basic game mechanics

-Rolemaster uses a percentile dice system and employs both classes (called "Professions" in Rolemaster) and levels to describe character capabilities and advancement.

-Task resolution is done by rolling percentile dice, applying relevant modifiers, and looking the result up on the appropriate chart to determine the result.
-There are various charts to increase the realism of the results, but most of these are optional, and many rolls can be made on a relatively small number of tables.